manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 *Exercise: prove the Agreement property follows from Lemma above.*

-We now prove the safety Lemma, which is the essence of PBFT.
+We now prove the safety lemma, which is the essence of PBFT.

 *Proof of Safety Lemma*: consider the set $S$ (for Sentinels) of **non-faulty** parties among the $n-f$ parties that sent a lock-certificate in the second round of locked broadcast of view $v^\star$.
 Note that $|S| \geq n-2f \geq f+1$.